How To Do Payroll In QuickBooks In 5 Easy Steps

 From here, you can print your employees’ checks or send your payroll in for direct deposit processing and print the pay stubs for your direct deposit employees.
 If you have any troubleshooting issues, check out the QuickBooks Payroll Help Centers or call QuickBooks payroll support directly.

-Coronavirus Features In QuickBooks Desktop Payroll
+How To Use The New Coronavirus Features In QuickBooks Payroll

 In the wake of COVID-19, QuickBooks Desktop now offers employers the option to provide employees paid leave if they’ve been affected by the pandemic.
 Follow the below steps to ensure your employees get the money they need in compliance with the Family First Coronavirus Response Act (FFCRA).